Lane Thomas Preview, Player Props: Nationals vs. Blue Jays

-The Washington Nationals and Lane Thomas, who went 0-for-3 last time out, battle Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+Lane Thomas -- .216 average over his past 10 games -- will be in action for the Washington Nationals against the Toronto Blue Jays, with Chris Bassitt on the mound, on August 30 at 3:07 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-3) against the Blue Jays.

 Lane Thomas Game Info & Props vs. the Blue Jays